Recommerce Pricing Glossary

 Why do refurbished phone prices drop after new model launches?

-When a manufacturer announces a new model, the prior generation immediately depreciates in the secondary market - consumers who previously held back on selling or trading in, rush to do so before values drop further, increasing supply.
+When a manufacturer announces a new model, the prior generation immediately depreciates in the <a href="/glossary/secondary-market">secondary market</a> - consumers who previously held back on selling or trading in, rush to do so before values drop further, increasing supply.
 Simultaneously, some buyers upgrade to the new model, reducing demand for the previous generation.
 This supply-demand shift can cause secondary market prices to fall 15-25% within days of an announcement.
+See <a href="/glossary/new-model-launch-impact">new model launch impact</a> for detail.

 What is dynamic pricing in the refurbished electronics market?